DevExpress/XAF-Blazor-Kubernetes-example/README.md

           - "1433"
 ```

 You can access the application on port 80.
 However, we apply the 'expose' configuration option to the SQL Server container.
-This option makes the server accessible only within the Docker network and inaccessible outside of it.
+This option makes the server accessible only within the Docker network.

 The application can use the following connection string to access the database: